 At least 10% of all people are suffering from neck pain at any given moment.

 Neck pain can be the primary cause of other symptoms to occur in your body.
 Undoubtedly headaches and migraines can originate from neck dysfunction as well as arm and hand pain, pins and needles, jaw pain, carpal tunnel and shoulder pain.

-That’s is why it is important to contact us if you are experiencing any of the following symptoms:
+Our Chiropractors can help if you are experiencing any of the following symptoms:

 - Decreased range of movement in the neck and upper back

 - Painful movement of the neck in any direction

 - Clicking or grinding when moving the neck